NomburgLab/SAT2/README.md

 The second column of file1 is joined to the first column of file2.
 File suffixes (e.g., `.pdb`, `.fasta`) are automatically removed from all values.

+If a value in file2's first column is not found in file1's second column, it will be used as the higher-level cluster representative.
+This would be the case, for example, if you generated the higher level cluster file from an alignment and the protein didn't have any alignments.

 **Example:**

 File1 (higher-level clustering):